ed(1p) — Linux manual page

 The form of the substitute command that uses the n suffix was

-limited in some historical documentation (where this was
+limited in some historical documentation (where this was described

-described incorrectly as ``backreferencing'').
-This limit has
+incorrectly as ``backreferencing'').
+This limit has been omitted

-command s/x/X/2047 should be able to substitute the 2047th
+s/x/X/2047 should be able to substitute the 2047th occurrence of

-occurrence of 'x' on a line.
+'x' on a line.

 The use of printing commands with printing suffixes (such as pn,